The Half-Life of History

 Model Selection

-Four candidate models were fitted to the composite index (arithmetic mean of z-scores across four metrics, with wikipedia_people_count and wikipedia_events_count excluded) for 32 time periods (the 21st century was excluded as an incomplete period):
+Seven candidate models were fitted to the composite index for 32 time periods (the partial 21st century excluded), ranked here by AICc:

 Bootstrap Confidence Intervals